Ship features users actually adopt — research in 48 hours

 Research Ships Monthly, Product Ships Weekly

-Traditional UX research takes 4–8 weeks.
+Traditional user research takes 4–8 weeks.
 Product sprints run 2 weeks.
 Insights arrive too late to influence decisions.

 Shallow Research Stays Shallow